-- Ambulate unrestricted within the work areas of the clinical setting, i.e. patient room, intensive care unit or emergency department.
+- Ambulate unrestricted within the work areas of the clinical setting, (i.e. patient room, intensive care unit, emergency department).

-- Push or pull equipment up to 50 lbs. i.e. mechanical ventilators, patient beds during transport.
+- Push or pull equipment up to 50 lbs. such as mechanical ventilators or patient bed during transport.

 - Perform moderately taxing continuous physical work.
-This requires the individual to perform 8 hours / day clinical rotations delivering respiratory care to patients on multiple floors with varying acuity levels of care.
+This requires the individual to perform 8 or 12 hours per day clinical rotations on both day shift and evening shift timeslots, delivering respiratory care to patients on multiple floors with varying acuity levels of care.

 - Reach above shoulder level and below knees while maintaining good balance.

 - Perform fine motor tasks such as opening small vials of medicine, drawing of medications into syringes, performing arterial punctures.

 - Use a computer keyboard, touchscreen, or electronic smart device (i.e. phone) to operate, calculate, record, evaluate, and transmit patient care information.